Last Updated: 23 November 2022

-- details of the transactions you carry out when using our Services, including geographic location from which the transaction originates;
+- details of the transactions you carry out when using our Services, including the geographic location from which the transaction originates;

 We may receive information about you if you use any of the other websites we operate or the other services we provide.
 We are also working closely with third parties and may receive information about you from them.
+These may include:

-- credit reference agencies do not provide us with any personal information about yourself, but we may use them to corroborate the information you have provided to us.
+- credit reference agencies do not provide us with any personal information about yourself, but we may use them to corroborate the information you have provided to us;

 3. How we protect your personal information

-- We update and patch our servers in a timely manner
+- We update and patch our servers in a timely manner.

-- We run a Responsible Disclosure and bug bounty program to identify any security issues in Wise services
+- We run a Responsible Disclosure and bug bounty program to identify any security issues in Wise services.

-- Our technical security team proactively monitors for abnormal and malicious activity in our servers and services
+- Our technical security team proactively monitors for abnormal and malicious activity in our servers and services.

 You can find out more from our security page.

 - 3.4 We continuously educate and train our employees about the importance of confidentiality and privacy of customer personal information.
-We maintain physical, electronic and procedural safeguards that comply with the relevant laws and regulations to protect your personal information from unauthorised access.
+We maintain physical, technical and organisational safeguards that comply with applicable laws and regulations to protect your personal information from unauthorised access.

 4. Ways we use your information